brunoreis/palestraGraphQL/GraphQLArticle.md

 We are gonna work on a **Knowledge Management App**.
 The main purpose of this app is to organize knowledge that is shared through Telegram and other channels in the future.

-The mais screen, as shown below, is where you **organize messages in threads and put tags on those threads**.
-Those are the main functionalities right now.
+The mais screen, as shown below, is where you **organize messages in specific threads or conversations (Conversas in Brazilian Portuguese) and put tags on those threads**.

 The possible tags to be applied are organized into a tree that can be acessed on the Subtopics nav tab.
+You also have an 'Itens' tab but it's not needed to understand what we will dial here.

 ![Create a Thread and Tag it!](./images/createThread.gif)

-This gives us interesting data structures to serve as examples:
+This App gives us interesting data structures to serve us as an example:

 1. A paginated list - Messages
 2. A non paginated list - Threads